gustavo89587/detection-fidelity-score/README.md

 Is automation justified at this fidelity level?

-If these questions cannot be answered clearly, fidelity is likely low — regardless of how “advanced” the detection appears.
+If these questions cannot be answered clearly, fidelity is likely low — regardless of how advanced the detection appears.

-Why this matters beyond the SOC
+Why this matters now

-The same trust failure patterns appear in:

-Automated response pipelines

-AI-driven agent workflows

-Security control orchestration

-Open ecosystems built on implicit trust

-As automation accelerates, the cost of unclear trust boundaries compounds.

-DFS is a way to reason about when trust is earned — before humans or autonomous systems are forced to act.
+Detection systems are becoming:

+More automated

+More abstracted

+More AI-assisted

+More dependent on complex telemetry pipelines

+At the same time:

+Telemetry silently degrades

+Schemas evolve

+Privacy controls alter signal semantics

+Regulatory scrutiny increases accountability for automated decisions

+When degradation is invisible, organizations either:

+Over-trust automation

+Or under-trust their own detection systems

+DFS exists to make trust boundaries explicit before they fail in production.

+Executive interpretation

+DFS helps security leaders answer:

+Where are we over-trusting automation?

+Which detections are unsafe to auto-respond?

+Where does telemetry loss create blind spots?

+Which alerts truly require human judgment?

+What detection risk are we carrying without visibility?

+DFS does not replace tooling.

+It provides a defensible structure for reasoning about detection trustworthiness — especially when automation and AI increase the cost of being wrong.

+What this is (and is not)
+DFS is:

+A structured lens for evaluating detection trustworthiness

+A model for reasoning about justified automation

+A shared language between detection engineers, SOC analysts, and leadership

+A way to make detection debt visible

+DFS is not:

+A SIEM feature or product

+A replacement for threat modeling

+A substitute for analyst judgment

+A mathematical formula pretending to eliminate nuance

+DFS does not remove human decision-making.
+It clarifies when it is truly required.

 A lens, not a silver bullet